Detailed Guide forStonemasons in San Diego County

 Earnings for these workers can be reduced by poor weather or slowdown in construction activity.
 Beginning apprentices or helpers earn considerably less wages than experienced workers.
 Employers usually increase apprentices’ wages about every six months based on specific advancement criteria.

-The median wage in 2016 for Stonemasons in California is $38,684 annually, or $18.60 hourly.
-The median wage for Stonemasons in San Diego County is $44,711 annually, or $21.50 hourly.
+The median wage in 2016 for Stonemasons in California was $38,684 annually, or $18.60 hourly.
+The median wage for Stonemasons in San Diego County was $44,711 annually, or $21.50 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits generally include medical, dental, life, and vision insurance, as well as vacation, sick leave, and retirement plans.
 Those who are self-employed are responsible for purchasing their own insurance and retirement plans.

 Population and business growth will create a need for new houses, industrial facilities, schools, hospitals, offices, and other structures requiring masonry workers.
 Moreover, the use of stone for decorative work on building fronts, sidewalks, and in lobbies and foyers is increasing.
 Applicants who take masonry-related courses at technical schools will have better opportunities than those without these courses.

 Employment of Masons, like that of many other construction workers, is sensitive to changes in the economy.
 When the level of construction activity falls, workers in these trades can experience periods of unemployment.
 On the other hand, shortages of these workers may occur in some areas during peak periods of building activity.